fnproject/fn/README.md

 This will start Fn in single server mode, using an embedded database and message queue.
 You can find all the configuration options [here](docs/operating/options.md).
 If you are on Windows, check [here](docs/operating/windows.md).
-If you are on a Linux system where the SELinux security policy is set to "Enforcing", such as OEL7.x, check [here](docs/operating/selinux.md).
+If you are on a Linux system where the SELinux security policy is set to "Enforcing", such as Oracle Linux 7, check [here](docs/operating/selinux.md).

 ### Your First Function